gaumarjos/FotoPDF/README.md

 # FotoPDF

-Command line arguments are mandatory (unless you have everything in the same folder):
-* -i: input folder, where the images and the json are
+## Usage
+As Python script:

+    python3 FotoPDF <folder-where-images-and-settings.json-are>

+As executable:

+    ./FotoPDF <folder-where-images-and-settings.json-are>

+## Settings (settings.json)
-* -o: name of of the output pdf, no extension required The JSON must be placed in the same folder as the photos.
+This file is specific to the PDF to generate and must be placed in the same folder where the images are.